EvandeeMSilva/qr-code-component/README.md

 Hi there!
 This is my solution to: [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

-Frontend Mentor is a plataform with a lot of challenges to help you improve your coding skills building realistic projects.
+Frontend Mentor is a platform with a lot of challenges to help you improve your coding skills by building realistic projects.

 ## Table of contents